menu

 The lackluster Standard, and the response from the community, sparked a response from Wizards R&D. Vice President of Design Aaron Forsythe delivered a speech to the members of R&D on working to generate more excitement in the cards.
 What came out of that speech was the FIRE Philosophy.
 Not to be confused with the Philosophy of Fire, the FIRE Philosophy of design stands for Fun, Inviting, Replayable, Exciting.
 It's about having cards contribute to more exciting gameplay.
 Play Designer Andrew Brown elaborated on what FIRE means in the article Fire It Up noting that Vision Design, Play Design, and Creative all have their own versions of the FIRE Philosophy.
 So what does FIRE mean for Standard, and for Magic in general?

 While Forsythe's speech occurred during the tail end of War of the Spark development, the real effects of the FIRE Philosophy were felt beginning with Guilds of Ravnica, through to Throne of Eldraine.
 One of the big pushes, Brown discusses in his article, is raising the quality and power level of commons.
-He cites Cloudkin Seer and Accessories to Murder from Core Set 20 as examples of this improved power level.
+He cites Cloudkin Seer and Murder from Core Set 20 as examples of this improved power level.

 Better Commons, Better Cards?